T of C

 from Qinqu Jicheng, Vol. 3

-(This handbook), in the collection of the Music Research Department of the Art Research Institute,4 is a Ming print; an incomplete edition with only Folios Five and Six, altogether 15 pieces.
-(The complete edition has 53 pieces, none with lyrics.5)
+(This handbook), in the collection of the Music Research Department of the Art Research Institute,8 is a Ming print; an incomplete edition with only Folios Five and Six, altogether 15 pieces.
+(The complete edition has 53 pieces, none with lyrics.9)

-According what is recorded in Yuguzhai Kao Cunqinpu, 6 this book was compiled in 1556 by Gu Yijiang,7 the whole book having nine folios.
-The Catalogue of the Naikaku Bunko (Library of the Cabinet) in Japan records the same information.8
+According what is recorded in Yuguzhai Kao Cunqinpu, 10 this book was compiled in 1556 by Gu Yijiang, the whole book having nine folios.
+The Catalogue of the Naikaku Bunko (Library of the Cabinet) in Japan records the same information.11

 Footnotes (Shorthand references are explained on a separate page)

-8 R. H. Van Gulik, Lore of the Chinese Lute (Tokyo, Tuttle, 1940), "Chinese Literature on the Lute," p.
-184, lists a Buxutang Qinpu, also compiled by Gu Yijiang in nine folios.
-It also has prefaces and an afterword by the same four people who wrote prefaces for the edition in Taiwan.
-They are:
+Was it also called 步虛堂琴譜 Buxutang Qinpu?
+This is the title used in Lore of the Chinese Lute, by R. H. Van Gulik (Tokyo, Tuttle, 1940), "Chinese Literature on the Lute," p.
+184. It is also compiled by Gu Yijiang in nine folios, with prefaces and an afterword by the same four people who wrote prefaces for the edition of Buxuxian Qinpu in Taiwan.
+The four are:

 1. 孫承恩 Sun Cheng'en (dated 1551; Bio/789: 1485 - 1565, from 松江 Songjiang, between Suzhou and Shanghai;